knaka/go-pinfomap/README.md

 	rcv.quux = value
 }
 ```

+`go run ./gen_foo_accessors.go` also works if you prefer to place the generator code in the same directory as `./foo.go`.

 While the above example is using a template `AccessorsTemplate`, you can use your own template by passing it to `pkginfomapper.Generate`. `AccessorsTemplate` is defined as follows: